Types of Acute Myeloid Leukemia (AML)

 Types of Acute Myeloid Leukemia

 One system that can be used to classify acute myeloid leukemia (AML) is the French-American-British (FAB) system.
 There are nine subtypes of AML in the FAB system.
 They are called M0 through M7, with two M4 subtypes.
 The subtypes are based on the type of cell from which the leukemia developed and how mature the cells are.
 This is based largely on how the leukemia cells look under the microscope.
-This system gives some sense of your prognosis, so you can talk with your doctor about it.
-But there are other prognostic factors that can affect your outlook as well, such as your age and chromosome and gene changes in the leukemia cells.
+This system can give your doctor some sense of your prognosis, but there are other prognostic factors that can affect your outlook as well, such as your age and chromosome and gene changes in the leukemia cells.

 A newer, slightly more complicated system for classifying AML has been developed by the World Health Organization (WHO).
 Along with the cell type and maturity of the cells, this system takes into account other factors, such as chromosome changes in the cells and whether or not the leukemia is the result of previous cancer treatments.
 Not all doctors may be using the WHO system yet, so ask your doctor which system he or she is using and what it means in your case.